-For trading debt securities and available-for-sale debt securities other than certain mortgage-backed and assetbacked securities, the estimated fair values, which are also the carrying amounts recorded in the balance sheet, were generally based on quoted market prices or quotations provided by dealers.
+For available-for-sale debt securities other than certain mortgage-backed and asset-backed securities, the estimated fair values, which are also the carrying amounts recorded in the balance sheet, were generally based on quoted market prices or quotations provided by dealers.
 As for the certain mortgage-backed and asset-backed securities included in available-for-sale debt securities, the Company and its subsidiaries estimated the fair value by using valuation models such as discounted cash flow methodologies and broker quotes.
-For held-tomaturity debt securities, the estimated fair values were mainly based on quoted market prices.